A scenic train ride from Lucerne, Switzerland took me and my sister to Paris, the City of Love, at 1.30pm.

 When we got to the Arc de Triomphe, we

-We watched, slack-jawed, as a group of young girls hopped off a cab and, encouraged by their cab driver, ran across the road to have their picture taken with the famous landmark.
+We weren’t the craziest tourists.
+In fact, we watched, slack-jawed, as a group of young girls hopped off a cab and, encouraged by their cab driver, ran across the road to have their picture taken with the famous landmark.
 D:

 The Arc de Triomphe honors those who fought and died for France in the French Revolutionary Wars and Napoleonic Wars.
 You can climb up to the top for a nice view of Paris if you don’t mind paying a small fee.